Prem-ium/Referral-Link-Me/README.md

 4. **First Come, First Served**: Some services may limit the number of referrals I can sign up.
 If I do not receive any reward, I will be unable to offer you any reward beyond my appreciation.
 Any reward offered by me operates on a first come, first served basis.
 5. **Payment Method**: The extra reward will be transferred via PayPal or Zelle.
 6. **Documentation**: You may be required to provide proof of meeting the conditions to receive the extra reward.
 7. **Contact for Verification**: To help me track and verify your referral, please contact me immediately after singing up using my referral link.
-You can do this by opening an 'Issue' on GitHub or messaging me privately.
 This will ensure that I can track/confirm your referral status.

 Thank you for your cooperation!